hail-is/hail/docs/MendelErrors.md

 - `genomes.lmendel` -- error count per locus (hadoop)

 Each Mendel error is given a code, extending the [Plink Mendel error classification](https://www.cog-genomics.org/plink2/basic_stats#mendel).
-In the table below, ploidy of the kid is based on the pseudo-autosomal region (PAR) as follows:
+In the table below, implicated indivuals are bolded and ploidy of the kid is based on the pseudo-autosomal region (PAR):

 - Auto -- autosome or PAR or female
 - HemiX -- X and not PAR and male